doga/podcatcher/README.txt

                                      or return the first N relevant feeds (when using the search function).
                                      0 means unbounded.
 Default value is 1000.
+    -n, --files N                    Do not download more than N content files per feed.
+This parameter works only with conveyor strategy.
+0 means unbounded.
+                                     Default value is 1000.
     -T, --torrentdir DIR             Copy torrent files to directory DIR.
                                      The handling of torrents through an
                                      external BitTorrent client is left to